- Normal precautions

 The Embassy of Ireland in Mexico can advise on travel restrictions and route options.
 Arrangements to return home (flight bookings) must be made directly with the relevant airline or travel agent.
 Passengers should satisfy themselves that they meet restrictions on transit via the relevant EU countries, the US or Canada.

-The land borders to the south of Mexico are closed.
-The US/Mexico border is also closed to all non-essential travel.
+The US/Mexico land border is also closed to all non-essential travel.
+This is reviewed on a monthly basis.

 The Mexican government have announced a number of restrictions to control the spread of COVID-19.
 You are advised to follow official government sources for up to date information.
 Government Website: https://coronavirus.gob.mx/